Dynamsoft/barcode-reader-mobile-samples/ios/Swift/DBRwithoutDCESwift/README.md

 - Please check *Copy Items if Needed* and *Create Groups* to make sure that the framework is integrated in
 - In the project's settings, under *General -> Frameworks, Libraries, and Embedded Content*, please set the `DynamsoftBarcodeReader`framework or xcframework to *Embed & Sign*.
 - Under *Build Phases* -> *Link Binary with Libraries*, please add `libc++.1.tbd` so that the build is successful.

-In this [article] we explore this sample in further detail on the methods and structure of the sample.